Lesa's course directory

 Academic Misconduct:

-As a reminder, the University of Iowa College of Education has a formal policy on academic misconduct , which all students in this course are expected to follow.
-While students can work with each other to understand the course content, all homework assignment must be completed individually using the student-specific datasets provided for each assignment.
+As a reminder, the University of Iowa College of Education has a formal policy on academic misconduct, which all students in this course are expected to follow.
+While students can work with each other to understand the course content, all homework assignments must ultimately be completed individually using the student-specific datasets provided for each assignment.
 Please consult the instructor if you have questions.

 Respect for Each Other: